aghilann/aghilann/README.md

 <h1 align="center">Hi 👋, I'm Aghilan</h1>
-<h3 align="center">An Aspiring Frontend Dev from Calgary studying Computer Science and Business at UBC</h3>
+<h3 align="center">An Aspiring Web Dev from Calgary studying Computer Science and Business at UBC</h3>

 - 🔭 I’m currently working on [Skyfall](https://github.com/aghilann/Skyfall), a site for users to record legacy videos to be sent to their loved ones once they pass.